Initial public offering of Facebook: Subsequent days

 Facebook's share value fell during nine of the next thirteen trading days, posting gains during just four.
 The next day of trading after the IPO (May 21), the stock closed below its offering price, at $34.03.
 The stock saw another large loss the next day, closing at $31.00.
 A 'circuit breaker' was used in an attempt to slow down the decline in the stock price.
 The stock increased modestly in coming days, and Facebook closed its first full week of trading at $31.91.
 The stock returned to losses for most of its second full week, and had lost over a quarter of its starting value by the end of May.
 This led the Wall Street Journal to call the IPO a "fiasco."
 The stock closed its second full week of trading on June 1 at $27.72.
 By June 6 investors had lost $40 billion.
 Facebook ended its third full week at $27.10, slightly lower than a week previous.
 The stock stayed below the $38 mark for months and finally bottomed out in September 2012 below $18.

-The shares didn't get back to the initial $38 again until August the following year, a full 16 months later.
+The shares did not get back to the initial $38 again until August the following year, a full 16 months later.

 Price targets for the new stock ranged considerably.
 On June 4, seven of fifteen analysts polled by FactSet Research suggested prices above the stock's price, effectively advising a "buy."
 Four of fifteen suggested a "hold," while another four of fifteen suggested "sell."
 Sanford Bernstein was the lowest of the group, pegging the stock at $25.

 On December 11, 2013, Standard & Poor's announced that Facebook would join its S&P 500 index "after the close of trading on December 20," Reuters reported.